SauceCat/catfood/object_detection/corner_net/data/reduce_penalty_neg_loc.md

 )
 ```

-### determine the radius
+### Determine the radius

-We determine the radius by the size of an object by ensuring that a pair of points within the radius would generate a bounding box with at least t (t=0.3 in all experiments) IoU with the ground-truth annotation.
+We determine the radius by the size of an object by ensuring that a pair of points within the radius would generate a bounding box with at least t (`t=0.3` in all experiments) IoU with the ground-truth annotation.

 ```python
 def gaussian_radius(det_size, min_overlap):